renpy/renpy/sphinx/source/config.rst

     archives, and other media, but not scripts.
 This is initialized to a list containing "common" and the name of the game directory.

+.. var:: config.search_prefixes = [ "", "images/" ]

+    A list of prefixes that are prepended to filenames that are searched for.

 .. var:: config.show = renpy.show

     A function that is used in place of renpy.show by the :ref:`show